Lai-Sheng/Pok-mon-Themed-Embedded-System-Game-Nu-LB-NUC140-/README.md

 ---

 **Note**
 This project was part of the "Microprocessor" course taught by Professor Yi-Wen Wang in the Department of Computer Science and Information Engineering at Feng Chia University.
 The project received a perfect score.

+**Disclaimer**
+Many of the libraries and `MCU_init.h` used in this project are provided by **NUVOTON**.
+I do not own their copyrights.
+My development is based on these provided libraries.